 Supply Chain

-Scan AWS CloudFormation templates for security misconfigurations using cnspec.
+Scan AWS CloudFormation templates for security misconfigurations with cnspec.

-Catch insecure AWS resource configurations before they reach a stack. cnspec parses both YAML and JSON CloudFormation templates and exposes resources, parameters, outputs, and other template sections as queryable MQL resources, letting you enforce security policies in pull requests and CI pipelines.
+Catch insecure AWS resource configurations before they reach a stack. cnspec parses both YAML and JSON CloudFormation templates and exposes resources, parameters, outputs, and other template sections as queryable MQL resources.
+The Mondoo AWS Security policy ships CloudFormation variants of every check, so the same controls that evaluate your live AWS account also evaluate your CloudFormation templates in pull requests and CI pipelines.
+You can also use the CloudFormation provider inside your own policies to enforce additional standards.

 Prerequisites